 In February 2019, Boston College began construction of a road salt storage facility on the rear parking lot of the land it owns in Webster Woods.

-In November, Boston College filed plans with the City of Newton to construct the salt storage facility.
+In November 2018, Boston College filed plans with the City of Newton to construct the salt storage facility.
 Neither the Newton Conservation Commission nor any other city department had the authority to prevent the construction of this facility.
 Construction began in February 2019, and was substantially complete by June.

 This facility threatens Webster Woods because of the likelihood of runoff of salt-contaminated rainwater from the site, and because of the likelihood that flaws in the parking lot will allow infiltration of salt water into the ground.
 The “Parking Lot Cores and Stormwater Infiltration Summary” prepared in May 2018 by the engineering firm Haley & Aldrich states the following:

 “The thin section of pavement encountered near [test boring sites] PC-1 and PC-4 and the fine-grained subbase could result in pavement cracking and pothole development because of future heavy wheel loading within the pavement footprint.
 This may require regular maintenance in the future.
 However, this maintenance may be far less expensive than a full pavement and subbase replacement project and further discussion with the Project Civil Engineer is recommended.” (emphasis added)